 Adult Protective Services

 Adult Protective Services provides protection, advocacy, outreach, intervention and guardianship/protective placement coordination to Eau Claire County residents.
 This may include elder adults at risk, persons age 60+ who have experienced, are currently experiencing, or are at risk of experiencing abuse, neglect, self-neglect, or financial exploitation.
-In addition to Adults at risk, persons age 18-60 years old who have a physical, cognitive, or mental impairement that restricts his or her ability to care for his/her needs and who has experienced, is currently experiencing, or is at risk of experiencing abuse, neglect, self-neglect, or financial exploitation.
-Adult Protective Services Case Managers also act as advocates for adult residents within the community as well as providing education regarding elder abuse, adults at risk, guardianships, protective placement and mental health commitments to various community organizations, professionals, families, and the general public.
+In addition to Adults at risk, persons age 18-60 years old who have a physical, cognitive, or mental impairment that restricts his or her ability to care for his/her needs and who has experienced, is currently experiencing, or is at risk of experiencing abuse, neglect, self-neglect, or financial exploitation.
+Adult Protective Services Case Managers also act as advocates for adult residents within the community as well as providing education regarding elder abuse, adults at risk, guardianship, protective placement and mental health commitments to various community organizations, professionals, families, and the general public.

 Abuse is defined as:

-- Physical abuse is willfull infliction of physical pain, injury or unreasonable confinement.
+- Physical abuse is willful infliction of physical pain, injury or unreasonable confinement.
 It includes, but is not limited to: choking, inappropriate medications or tying or locking a person up.
 It also includes sexual abuse.

 Neglect occurs when a caregiver's failure to provide adequate food, shelter, clothing, or medical care results in significant danger to the physical or mental health of an older person in his/her care.

 Self-neglect is significant danger to a person's physical or mental health because the person is unable to or fails to provide him/herself with adequate food, shelter, clothing, or medical care.